-The majority of my work involves the assessment, investigation and management of patients with known or suspected cardiac (heart) problems.
+The majority of my work involves assessment, investigation, and management of patients with known or suspected cardiac (heart) problems.
 This includes patients with symptoms of breathlessness, palpitations and chest pain.
-While I have a broad interest in all aspects of general adult cardiology my sub-specialty interest is the assessment and management of patients with heart failure (where the heart doesn’t work efficiently as a pump).
+While I have a broad interest in all aspects of general adult cardiology, my sub-specialty interest is the assessment and management of patients with heart failure (where the heart doesn’t work efficiently as a pump).

-I am also committed to medical education and organise regular national meetings (see www.bsh.org.uk and www.cardiorenalforum.com) for doctors, GPs and specialist nurses.
-I actively contribute to education of cardiology trainees through roles with national (British Cardiovascular Society) and international (European Society for Cardiology) societies.
-I have edited a cardiology textbook "Specialist Training in Cardiology".
+I am committed to medical education and help organise regular national meetings (see www.bsh.org.uk and www.cardiorenalforum.com) for hospital doctors, GPs and specialist nurses.
+I actively contribute to education of cardiology trainees through roles within national (British Cardiovascular Society, BSH) and international (European Society for Cardiology) societies.

 BA (Hons) / Churchill College, Cambridge University / 1989